swimgirlnv/rememory/README.md

 	•	Implementation:
 	•	Add a visibility field to markers and paths.
 	•	Use this field to determine which content is shown in each map mode.

-7. Navigation Through Pins and Paths

-a.
-Navigate Pins with Arrows

-	•	Feature: Add arrows to navigate through pins in the right panel or modal.
-	•	Implementation:
-	•	Maintain a current index in the pin list and update it with arrow key interactions.

-Prioritizing Features

-	•	First Milestone:
-	•	Tags in edit modal, shared memories, and tag-based folders.
-	•	Zoom-based pin filtering.
-	•	Public/private map toggle.
-	•	Second Milestone:
-	•	Path-related features (e.g., selective visibility, new marker type).
-	•	Moderation tools (reporting, shadowbanning, approval workflow).
-	•	Third Milestone:
-	•	Enhanced navigation and shared memory visualizations.